Retirement And Pension Plans

 5.What is the difference between commuted and uncommuted pensions?

-Commuted pension allows obtaining a one-time lump sum (usually up to ⅓ of the corpus), which is often tax-free.
-Whereas, uncommuted pension provides regular monthly payouts, which are fully taxable under income tax rules.
+A commuted pension allows obtaining a one-time lump sum (usually up to ⅓ of the corpus), which is often tax-free 4.
+Whereas, an uncommuted pension provides regular monthly payouts, which are fully taxable under income tax rules.

 1.What are the payout options if I buy a retirement plan?